tianyin/cox/README.md

 As a navigation tool, Cox takes the users' query and returns a ranked list of knobs relevant to the queries.

-Let me use a [real-world cases](http://serverfault.com/questions/490793/setting-up-mod-proxy-in-apache) as an example, where the user's question is:
+Let's look at a [real-world case](http://serverfault.com/questions/490793/setting-up-mod-proxy-in-apache) as an example, where the user's question is:

     "How do I configure the proxy to forward all requests?"

-She can type,:
+She can ask Cox:

     $./cox "How do I configure the proxy to forward all requests"